ataraxao/drex/Introduction.md

 If CWAs + a credible Clearinghouse are adopted at meaningful scale, we should observe:

 1. **Lower breakup rates after vesting cap**
-   Once the Domestic COO hits the cap (e.g., 50%), the relationship becomes a parity compounding machine.
+   Once the **Partner COO** hits the cap (e.g., 50%), the relationship becomes a parity compounding machine.
 The model predicts a **downshift in separations** after the cap versus before the cap, controlling for age, income, and children.

 2. **Reduced litigation intensity around assets governed by the CWA**
    Deterministic unwind + ledger accounting should reduce “narrative warfare” incentives.
 The model predicts: